Day 21 La Chalp 9th July - Circuit Col d’izzard

 Cyclists & motorcyclists on way up

-Dinner - same as last night - ham tinned tomatoes onion cheese and lettuce with a boiled egg.
-Plus a bottle of rose and few beers
+Dinner was the same as last night in our room – ham, tinned tomatoes, onion, cheese, lettuce and a boiled egg.
+Plus a bottle of rose and few beers.

 P1070120